textmate/manual/pages/020-projects.md

 Once a file has been opened in a new tab, it is possible to move it to a new window by selecting :menu:`Window → Move Tab to New Window`, by selecting the same action in the tab’s context menu, or by double-clicking the tab.

 Tabs can also be dragged between windows but if dropped outside the tab bar of an existing TextMate window, the drag will act as if the file itself was dropped, rather than create a new window for the document.
 This is useful when you need the path of a document inserted into your terminal, as you can then drag and drop the desired tab to the terminal window.

+#### Default File Type for New Tabs

+When selecting :menu:`File → New Tab (⌥⌘N)`, the file type is read via :ref:`file settings` using the `fileType` key scoped to `attr.untitled`.
+If for example we wish new files in our :file:`/path/to/project` should default to markdown, then create :file:`/path/to/project/.tm_properties` containing:

+	[ attr.untitled ]
+	fileType = "text.html.markdown"

+This setting is also used by :menu:`File → New File (⇧⌘N)`.

 ### Closing Tabs